 Built Environment professionals need to start making decisions now regarding how to heat and cool the existing building stock and ensure that all buildings meet the requirements of a zero carbon world in the future.

 We know what to do and the direction of change towards decarbonisation of the grid gives grounds for optimism according to Lowe, his own predictions from 10 years ago now proving to be woefully pessimistic.
 If the current rate of change towards a decarbonised grid were to continue we would have no problem reaching the zero carbon target of 2050.
-The questions that must be constantly asked is ‘can we continue to change at this rate?
+The question, which must be constantly asked, is ‘can we continue to change at this rate?’
 Does decarbonisation destabilise the consistency of supply?
 Renewables can be more variable according to the weather conditions.
-Given that CO2 is a global issue can the rest of the world follow suit?’
+Given that CO2 is a global issue can the rest of the world follow suit?

 In particular, with a growing heat component of the demand side, will the grid capacity need to grow and can the system cope?

 Bill Watts showed us a classic graphic of heat and electricity demand during an annual cycle in the UK.
 This emphasized the large heat demand during winter in northern hemisphere countries and the difficulty we will have in fulfilling that demand with electricity.
 Scientists and engineers need a plan to bridge that gap without fossil fuels and advise policy makers on what will work.
 There have been several schemes that attempt to show that the abundance of solar power on a global scale is the source to exploit.
 But how to move the energy from locations of high insolation to the places where there is demand during the winter months.
-The idea of a supergrid linking North Africa and Europe has been on the table for many years now.
+The idea of a supergrid linking north Africa and Europe has been on the table for many years now.
 Political instability is one issue that may have slowed its deployment.
 Although our electricity grid is more linked to the continent than we might imagine, the infrastructure required to supply winter demand is massive.
-Watts leans towards the strategy put forward by the Climate Change Commission, the use of hydrogen.
-This involves the conversion of electrical energy to this gas and subsequent transportation and reconversion back to heat and electrical energy.
+Watts leans towards the strategy put forward by the Climate Change Commission – hydrogen.
+Conversion of electrical energy to this gas and subsequent transportation and reconversion back to heat and electrical energy.

 There was little discussion about the principle of the power grid itself.
 The idea of bigger and more integrated worldwide system was generally accepted and there were few advocates of a smaller scale system or off grid communities from either the panel or the audience.
 But we know there are risks in this, as nuclear power becomes a smaller component of the electricity mix and power outages such as those that occurred on a national scale is 2019 may become more frequent with a more varied and unpredictable